Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên15/09/2023

-One of the proposals is that the Ministry of Education and Training needs to clearly define who collects the money at the beginning of the school year.
+One of the proposals is that the Ministry of Education and Training should clearly define who collects the money at the beginning of the school year.
 This is something that many of my colleagues and I have been wondering about for many years.

 Teachers are tired of coming to class to "collect debts"

-For a long time, at the school I worked at in Khanh Hoa province, the homeroom teacher was the one who had to directly collect and write receipts for each item.
-The collected items included: tuition, health insurance, personal insurance, PTA fees, contact form fees, plastic chairs, drinking water, and exam paper fees.
-The teacher then submitted them to the accountant and treasurer.
+For a long time, at the school I worked in Khanh Hoa province, the homeroom teacher was the one who had to directly collect and write receipts for each item.
+The collected items included: tuition, health insurance, personal insurance, PTA fees, communication cards, plastic chairs, drinking water, and exam paper fees.
+Then, the teacher submitted them to the accountant and treasurer.

 Cần 'cởi trói' giáo viên khỏi việc thu tiền học sinh đầu năm - Ảnh 1.